 - How to Support Children (and Yourself) During the COVID-19 Outbreak (Center on the Developing Child Harvard University)

 - Parent Videos and Resources (Collected by Irvine Unified School District) These short and engaging video Parent Pep Talks are designed to offer strategies and suggestions for some of the greatest challenges parents are currently facing.

 - Social-Emotional Pandemic Risks To Your Child - and Solutions by Age (Aha!
 Parenting Blog)

 - COVID-19 Resources for Families with Young Children (First 5 Orange County)

 - Caring for Preschoolers at Home and Making a Smooth Transition (Harvard Graduate School of Education)

 - Tips for Families: Coronavirus (Zero to Three)

 - Helping Young Kids Through the Coronavirus (COVID-19) Crisis (Zero to Thrive)

-- Parents' Guide to Coping with the Coronavirus (COVID-19) Crisis (Zero to Thrive)
+- Parents' and Caregivers' Guide to Coping with the Coronavirus (COVID-19) Crisis (Zero to Thrive)

 - Supporting Families During COVID-19 (Child Mind Institute)